 As the days get shorter and nights are cooler, you know fall is coming.
 So my question to you is this.
 Is your home ready for fall?
-Here are a few things to help you get ready for fall.
+Here are a few things fall home maintenance tips to help you get ready.

 - Gutters: Be sure they’re clear of leaves and debris to prevent ice expansion to create gaps and leaks.
 When using ladders, be sure safety comes first!